cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= version 1.3.6 =
+- Fixing how the presence of data is tested and adding error messages when the profile cannot be retrieved

 = version 1.3.5 =
 - Adding French and Dutch translations (Credit to Jan Spoelstra for the Dutch translations)